gonzalonunez/docc-gpt/README.md

   <directory>             The folder whose contents you want to document

 OPTIONS:
-  -m, --model <model>     The OpenAI model to run (default: gpt-3.5-turbo) --context-length <context-length>
-                          The context length corresponding to the OpenAI model chosen (default: 4096) -k, --key <key>         Your secret API key for OpenAI -l, --log-level <log-level>
+  -m, --model <model>     The id of the OpenAI model to run (default: Model(id: "gpt-3.5-turbo", contextLength: 4096)) -k, --key <key>         Your secret API key for OpenAI -l, --log-level <log-level>
                           The desired log level (default: info)